This delicious grilled red snapper recipe has a cajun seasoning crust that's bursting with flavor.

 You can grill red snapper on a gas grill (like I did), charcoal grill, or in a grill pan.

-If you're always looking for easy dinner recipes, add this one to your meal plans.
-It's one of my favorite fish recipes and I think you'll love it too!
+If you're looking for an easy recipe to add to your meal plans, this one is a must.
+It's one of my favorite fish recipes, and I think you'll love it too!
 The whole family (kids included) will like this easy recipe.

-If you are making this recipe for kids, please note that the seasoning blend is a bit spicy.
+If you're making this recipe for kids, please note that the seasoning blend is a bit spicy.
 Either omit or reduce the cayenne if your kids don't like spicy food.

-Red snapper is a mild, rosy-colored white fish with a firm texture and sweet flavor.
+Red snapper is a mild, rosy-colored, popular white fish with a firm texture and sweet flavor.

 It's a great fish for people who don't like fishy tasting fish, like kids and people who enjoy milder fish.
 It's similar to other white fish with its sweet, slightly nutty flavor.